 Linux Mint 21 is a long-term release and will receive support until 2027.
 We have an article on how to install Mint 21 on your PC.

 Abbreviated as RHEL, Red Hat Enterprise Linux is a Linux distro designed for Enterprise or commercial purposes.
 It’s one of the leading open-source alternatives to other proprietary systems such as Microsoft.
 Red Hat is usually a top choice for server environments given its stability and regular security patches which boost its overall security.

 You can readily set it up on physical servers, virtual environments such as VMware, HyperV, and also on the cloud.
 Red Hat has done a perfect job in containerization technology thanks to OpenShift PaaS (platform as a service), a hybrid cloud environment that is built around Docker containers and managed by Kubernetes.

-Traditionally, Red Hat and its derivatives such as CentOS have used yum package manager.
-Things have changed now and the latest release – RHEL 8 (Ootpa) – now uses DNF as its default package manager.
-RHEL is distributed using 2 main repositories – AppStream repository and the BaseOS.
+Traditionally, Red Hat and RHEL-based distributions such as CentOS Stream, Rocky Linux, and AlmaLinux have used yum or dnf package managers.
+Things have changed now all the latest release uses DNF as its default package manager.
+RHEL is distributed using 2 main repositories – the AppStream repository and the BaseOS.

 The AppStream repository (Application Stream) provides all the software applications that you want to install on your system while the BaseOS provides applications only for the core functionality of the system.

 CentOS, a widely popular Linux distribution known for its stability and reliability, underwent a significant transformation with the announcement of CentOS Stream.
 Traditionally, CentOS was a downstream, binary-compatible release of Red Hat Enterprise Linux (RHEL), offering a free, community-supported alternative to RHEL.